GenericMappingTools/gmt/doc/rst/source/grdgradient.rst

-    when the slope of :math:`z(x,y)` is downhill in the :math:`a` direction, the correct sense for shading the illumination of an image (see :doc:`grdimage` and :doc:`grdview`) by a light source above the x,y plane shining from the:math:`a` direction.
+    when the slope of :math:`z(x,y)` is downhill in the :math:`a` direction, the correct sense for shading the illumination of an image (see :doc:`grdimage` and :doc:`grdview`) by a light source above the x,y plane shining from the :math:`a` direction.
 Optionally, supply two azimuths, **-A**\ *azim*/*azim2*, in which case the gradients in each of these directions are calculated and the one larger in magnitude is retained; this is useful for illuminating data with two directions